-Stock market today: Asian shares are mixed after China reports weaker manufacturing in June
+Stock market today: World shares are mostly higher after strong data lift Wall St benchmarks

-BANGKOK (AP) — Shares were mixed Friday in Asia after China reported slower factory activity in June due to weaker consumer spending and export demand.
+BANGKOK (AP) — Shares were mixed Friday in Asia after after strong data lifted benchmarks on Wall Street, while China reported slower factory activity in June due to weaker consumer spending and export demand.

-Tokyo, Hong Kong and Seoul declined while Sydney, Shanghai and Bangkok advanced.
 U.S. futures were little changed and oil prices ticked higher.

 Adding to signs that an economic rebound following the end of anti-virus controls is cooling, an official survey showed China’s factory activity contracted for another month in June as export orders decreased.

-The world’s second-largest economy revived following the end in December of pandemic controls on travel and business activity.
+China’s economy revived following the end in December of pandemic controls on travel and business activity.
 But that revival has faded due to lackluster consumer spending at home and weak demand for exports following interest rate hikes in the United States and Europe to cool inflation.

 “Looking forward, policy support will be key to preventing a further deceleration in growth.
 Aside from some token rate cuts, officials have so far been slow to announce meaningful stimulus,” Julian Evans-Pritchard of Capital Economics said in a commentary.